Radu Rosetti: Memoirs and final years

 By April 1923, he was again frequenting Viața Românească, at the Poporanists' new club in Bucharest.
 The modernist Felix Aderca, who also paid a visit, recalls that "lily-white" Rosetti was showing signs of senility, for describing medieval genealogies to a bindery foreman.
 Also that year, Rosetti indirectly contributed to the history of Romanian cinema, as one of his novellas became the basis for Alfred Halm's The Gypsy Girl at the Alcove.
 A lost film adapted by Beldiman (who also appears in it as Taverner Ștrul), it is noted for starring both Elvira Popescu and Ion Finteșteanu, as well as for its depiction of sexual abuse by the boyars on their female slaves.
 It was one of the most popular Romanian films of the period, surpassing the success of most foreign imports.

 Rosetti's final scholarly work was a 1923 piece on medieval Moldavia from Lațcu to Alexander I, followed in 1924 by a third edition of Cu paloșul.
 His literary success was hampered by serious heart disease.
 This affliction also prevented him from engaging in his favorite past-times, which had included hiking and photographing life in the Romanian Carpathians.
 He was instead turning to graphology, producing personality certificates for Sevastos' daughters, based on their handwriting.
 During his final years, he had some of his fragmentary memoirs published in Adevărul Literar și Artistic, put out by his friend Sevastos.
 As the latter recalls, the aging writer could no longer climb up the stairs of Adevărul's office building.
 He also had trouble climbing into Bucharest's trams, which often had to stop for him to recover from his palpitations.
+As noted by Silvestri, he was "almost forgotten by his contemporaries", confined to his "refined but inopulent house".
 Rosetti died on February 12, 1926, at a sanitarium in Bucharest.
 According to Sevastos, his death was painless, though to the end he remained "lonely, unhappy that he could not complete his projected works".
-His body was buried in Bellu cemetery, Plot 97.
-A second and final installment of Amintiri came out in 1927, with the "Moldavian tales" parodied in Viața Românească by Păstorel Teodoreanu.
+His body was buried in Bellu Cemetery, Plot 97.